 That is why - like to avoid a little child from entering into a dark room (so that he doesn't fall down and hurt himself), we say there are ghosts in dark rooms - people have announced sex as a sin.

 In my words, I would say that over-addiction to sex is a sin.
 'Sin' is also not the right word here.
-Even better words would be - Over-addiction to anything (not just sex) leads to lack of creativity, which hinders our own happiness and success.
-Deeper, there's nothing such as 'Over-addiction'.
-It's just Addiction.
+Even better words would be - Addiction to anything (not just sex) leads to lack of creativity, which hinders our own happiness and success.
 Addiction is enough to stagnate one's creativity.

 Are love and sex the same?

 There is a big confusion in the minds of majority people as to whether Love and Sex are one and the same or different.
 Decades and centuries ago, sex (especially that before marriage or outside of the marriage) was a taboo.
 Today, however, people are more open about sex, and they confuse sex with love in two ways.

 First - some people say that there is no difference between love and sex.
 That's incorrect.
 Sex and love are important and essential components in a partnered relationship, but they're not one and the same.
 They're mutually exclusive.
 However, since these two feelings are very close to each other and almost go hand-in-hand, they are often referred to as one and the same.
 However, let's be clear that they're still two different.

 Second - people say, 'If I love one person (i.e. my partner), I love him / her anyway, and I am carrying out my responsibilities, and now I am allowing myself to have sex with someone else too (outside of my committed relationship)'.
 This is a sheer misuse and misunderstanding of the true meaning of love.
 We have the freedom, and we are allowed to use it the way we want.
 However, it would be good to understand everything first before making statements that we don't even realize the meanings of.